marcus290/xml-to-csv/README.md

 - Design of the file structure
 - Investigate xml parser package in Python
 - Write test scenarios/cases

 (30 mins)

-- Implement solution and testing on testfile.xml, fulfilling the requirements:
+- Implement solution and testing on `testfile.xml`, fulfilling the requirements:
   - Create a CSV for each block of data that starts with 200
   - Each CSV will have the 100 row as a header, and the 900 row as the trailer
   - Each CSV will be named from the second field in the 200 row
-  - Remove leading and trailing white spaces, newlines, tabs, etc. (from CSVIntervalData text value only, not individual CSV values)
+  - Remove leading and trailing white spaces, newlines, tabs, etc. (only on the entire CSVIntervalData string, not individual CSV values)

 (60 mins)

 - Refactoring for better structure, more maintainable and readable code.

 (60 mins)

-- Test infrastrucure and fixes to code based on tests (as needed) (120 mins)
+- Write test framework and fixes to code based on tests (as needed)

+(120 mins)

 ## What wasn't done
-- Removing leading and trailing white spaces, newlines, tabs, etc. from individual CSV values (none were found in `testfile.xml`)
+- On individual CSV values - Removing leading and trailing white spaces, newlines, tabs, etc.  (none were found in `testfile.xml`)
 - More understanding on possible valid input xml files:
   - Can there be more than one CSVIntervalData element?
   - Can we assume the individual CSV values are valid and don't need validation?